gomesalan/CV/README.md

-- 👋 Hi, I’m Alan Gomes
+- 👋 Hi, I’m Alan Gomes.
 - 👀 I’m interested in employment opportunities in data science.
 - 🌱 I’m currently learning python for data science, SQL, machine learning and english.
 - 📫 How to reach me ?
 Send a whatsapp message to +55 11 946666040